Fast and Accurate: Video Enhancement using Sparse Depth: Main Idea and Optimizations

-Alternatively, $T_{ego}$ could be estimated through point cloud registration~\cite{besl1992method, zhang1994iterative}, which is generally more costly but more accurate.
-As we will demonstrate later (\Sect{sec:eval:quality}), even with relatively less accurate estimations from the IMU, our method can still reliably deliver higher task accuracy while greatly reducing the execution time.
-When given more accurate egomotions (e.g., from point cloud registration), our framework would have a higher video enhancement quality.

-A key reason why video enhancement benefits from our motion estimation is that our motion estimation algorithm is purely based on 3D geometry and geometric transformation \textit{without} relying on the image content.
-No pixel content participates in the motion estimation \Equ{eq:motion}.
-Therefore, it estimates motion accurately even when the image content is of low-quality, e.g., low resolution or noisy, which is exactly the kind of scenario video enhancement tasks target.
+A key reason why video enhancement benefits from our flow estimation is that our algorithm is purely based on 3D geometry and geometric transformation \textit{without} relying on the image content.
+No pixel content participates in the flow estimation \Equ{eq:motion}.
+Therefore, it estimates flows accurately even when the image content is of low-quality, e.g., low resolution or noisy, which is exactly the kind of scenario video enhancement tasks target at.